christsven/H.E.A.T/reports/report-2.md

 ##### Kiirpaatide Ründerühm

 Small, but well equipped infiltration groups for attacks with speedboats.
+Many of the boats are from the soldiers themselves, as they often come from the coastal regions of Ida Viru.

 | Speedboat infantry | infantry group |
 | :---- | ---- |